 Once the sewing is complete.
 Trim the seam allowance to 1/8″-1/4" (3-5mm).

 Do NOT trim the area between the two notches, this must be left alone so that it does not fray.

 I recommend that you do NOT trim the ribbon; the seam allowances of the fabric can be trimmed either side.
 This will prevent the ribbon from fraying and falling out of the seam at a later stage.

 Cut off the point at the bottom of the heart, this will produce a better finish when you turn the fabric around.

 Turn the heart around to the RIGHT side.
 Poke out all of the corners using a point turner or cocktail stick to create a nice heart shape.

 If you have been working with a removable pen, now is the time to remove the pen.

 Using polyester toy stuffing stuff the heart.
 Be sure to compact the stuffing into all of the curves and points to create an even finish.
-If you wish to add lavender to the heart we recommend adding this gradually with the stuffing; you do not need much to produce a nice scent.
+If you wish to add lavender to the heart I recommend adding this gradually with the stuffing; you do not need much to produce a nice scent.

 Once you are happy with the shape of the heart turn under the seam allowances at the opening and pin the edge closed.
 Complete a slipstitch, ladder stitch to fasten the hole.